isomerpages/moe-nationaljc/_admissions/JC DSA.md

 as well as&nbsp;[criteria](/junior-college-selection-criteria/)&nbsp;specific to each talent area.

+<b style="color:red;font-size:18px">Please read through the  MIMS Self Service Password Reset
+[criteria](/junior-college-selection-criteria/) carefully for each talent area.
+It also shows the portfolio requirements for the talent areas that requires portfolio submission.</b>

 All shortlisted candidates will be&nbsp;**notified via email by mid-July 2023**&nbsp;to attend an in-person audition / trial&nbsp;held in National Junior College.
 More details on the performance task will be provided in the email notification.

 Thereafter, applicants who are further shortlisted will be&nbsp;**notified via email**&nbsp;to attend an in-person interview, also held in National Junior College.
 The interview panel will comprise School Leaders, HODs and/or the CCA teachers.